 Dr. Ray Dybzinski's Lab

-The Dybzinski Lab (aka “Labzinski”) at Loyola University Chicago’s Institute of Environmental Sustainability is focused on two core areas of research: (1) sustainable agriculture and (2) the reciprocal effects of plant traits and global climate change factors.
+The Dybzinski Lab (aka “Labzinski”) at Loyola University Chicago’s School of Environmental Sustainability is focused on two core areas of research: (1) sustainable agriculture and (2) the reciprocal effects of plant traits and global climate change factors.
 With expertise in mathematical modeling, ecosystem ecology, community ecology, game theory, field experiments, greenhouse experiments, plant physiology, and statistics, Dr. Dybzinski is prepared to advise a variety of projects involving plants.

 Examples of on-going and completed projects include: